Mom & Dad

 As with my classroom experience, I work with the parents, not just the child.
 Many of my online students and their families become like members of my family.
 We get to know each other and develop a relationship, rather than just an exchange.

-I also provide many resources to families to help them engage and learn outside of the tutoring sessions such as my private parent online learning support group, personalized notes, and access to other resources to use in-between our sessions.
+I also provide many resources to families to help them engage and learn outside of the tutoring sessions such as access to other resources to use in-between our sessions as requested by families.